froboy/yusaopeny_docs/content/en/docs/Wiki/Secure-devops-for-composer-2-release.md

 The Open Y team prepared an avoidance plan for the community to take action steps before the release while Open Y will be verifying Composer 2.x causes no issues or regressions.

+If you use Docksal or Vagrant local environments your composer version will not update automatically, so you're currently safe from inadvertent updates.
+Instructions for updating those environments will be included with any necessary Open Y updates at a later date.

 ### Case before October 30, 2020, when you are on composer 1.x